jecisc/Microdown/doc/syntax.md

 | Header1 | Header2 | Header 3 |
 | cell 1 1 | cell 1 2 | cell 1 3 |
 | cell 2 1 | cell 2 2 | cell 2 3 |

+## Extensions

+### Microdown inline extensions
+There is potentially an endless number of extensions one would like to add to Microdown.
+Rather than keep inventing new syntax, the generic syntax for inline syntax is:
+`{!extensionName|parameter1=value1&parameter2=value2&parameter3=value3!}`.
+What the extension does will typically depend on the vistor ($\LaTeX$ generation, Text generation, HTML generation etc)

+Some extensions are already defined in the Microdown library:
+- **footnote|note=some note which goes to the foot**  - adds a footnote the the generated document
+- **citation|ref=somewhere so others can find it** - adds a reference to the generated document

+Note that each extension has the possibility to define a default first key.
+So `{!citation|ref=Duca99a}` can be expressed as `{!citation|Duca99a}`.

+### Microdown paragraph extensions

+Microdown offers a generic way to create new bloc level elements.
+These can also be nested and are close to $\LaTeX$ environments.
+There are defined using `<!tag|key1=value1&key2=value2!>`

+The most common use is the inputFile one: `<!inputFile|path=uri!>` inserts the contents of the microdown document at uri at this place.

+## Possible changes in future versions

+We are about to revise the syntax of the extension because it conflicts with the introduction of raw paragraph.
+We are also considering adding element level meta data as in Kramdown.
+This should let the user defines HTML class at the node level.